FreeFem/FreeFem-doc/docs/introduction/installation.md

 Remark: Blocks of code are shell commands in terminal.

-1. Install Xcode, Xcode Command Line tools and Xcode Additional Tools from [Apple website](https://developer.apple.com/download/more/)
+1. Install Xcode, Xcode Command Line tools and Xcode Additional Tools from the [Apple website](https://developer.apple.com/download/more/)

 2. Install gcc from [http://hpc.sourceforge.net](http://hpc.sourceforge.net/)